When to Apply Grub Control [Best Time to Treat Your Lawn]

 When to Apply GrubEx

-The best time to apply GrubEx is during the spring or early summer.
+The best time to apply GrubEx is during the spring through mid-summer when grub activity in lawns in heightened.
 Applying this formula will kill grubs as they develop.
 As a precaution against future invasions of grubs, you can apply Scotts® GrubEx®₁ Season Long Grub Killer annually, which stops and prevents grubs with a single application.

 You can apply GrubEx before the rain, which will water in and activate the product.
 With regard to application, you can apply GrubEx with a spreader, and then water it thoroughly to activate it or wait for rainfall.